 Yap Teck Chai

-Teck Chai is Counsel at Legal Ink and his practice covers a broad spectrum of financial and regulatory transactions.
+Teck Chai is Managing Counsel at Legal Ink LLC and his practice covers a broad spectrum of financial and regulatory transactions.
 Teck Chai was focusing on banking and finance, corporate, and securities law before expanding his practice to cover payment services and financial regulation.
 Prior to his current role, he was a senior associate at an international law firm.